docknetwork/auth-server/README.md

 Running the auth server requires:

-- A free [Dock Certs API key](https://certs.dock.io/) in order to verify credentials.
+- A free [Truvera API key](https://truvera.io/) in order to verify credentials.
 Set through API_KEY
 - A memcached instance, you can find many free ones online for a small project or use a local docker container.
 Set through MEMCACHIER_SERVERS
 - A secure, randomly generated cryptographic key for authorizing clients set through CRYPTO_KEY
 - A public domain set through SERVER_URL (defaults to localhost:3000)